 Big data analysis and relevant information representation imply business intelligence technologies aimed at better business execution, analysis, and planning.
 One of such business intelligence technologies constitutes an OLAP system (Online Analytical Processing).
 This technology is based on a multidimensional structure of data; the structure itself has a form of an OLAP cube.

+Let’s also take a closer look at OLAP and data cubes basis.
 Multidimensional OLAP cubes used in OLAP technology are the basis of data storage and organization.
 The OLAP cube definition entails that the cube comprises all the data in a snowflake or in a star schema whose middle is a table consisting of data aggregations and reconciling various dimensions.
 The dimensions include information about the aggregations and how they can be analyzed.
 The multidimensional OLAP cube is called a hypercube if it involves more than three dimensions.

 Although any OLAP system draws on a multidimensional OLAP cube structure there are several types of them.
 Here we are mentioning only the most well-known ones: